 All of us worry about our capabilities from time to time.
 It’s not uncommon to worry about our abilities, even though it can be distressing.

 These feelings of insecurity or insufficiency, such as feeling incapable of reaching a goal or feeling insecure, are either very situational or temporary for most people.
 Ever felt inferior to others in a group?
 It is not uncommon to feel insecure, along with a tendency to compare.
 If these feelings become so overwhelming that they affect your self-esteem, you may have an inferiority complex.
 These feelings could be due to a physical defect or psychological weakness.
 Such a person might try to compensate for any perceived weakness by being competitive.
-They may also act aggressively towards other people in some cases.
+They may also act aggressively toward other people in some cases.

 Inferiority complex and chronic low self-esteem